On this page:

 If we decided a child met the early intervention requirements because of their developmental delay, they’re usually no longer eligible after they turn 6.

-This is because they will no longer meet the eligibility criteria under developmental delay.
-To remain a NDIS participant after they turn 6, the child will need to to meet the requirements for disability, early intervention, or both.
-This requires the child to have an impairment that’s likely to be permanent.
+This is because they’ll no longer meet the eligibility criteria under developmental delay.
+To remain an NDIS participant after they turn 6, the child will need to meet the requirements for disability, early intervention, or both.
+These requirements include the child to have an impairment that’s likely to be permanent.

 We’ll talk to families or carers before a child turns 6.
 We'll explain what information we need to decide if the child is still eligible.